Name

 Description

 Receiving an ADHD diagnosis later in life can be a profound and disorienting experience for women, often reshaping their sense of identity.
 This session explores the unique emotional and psychological challenges that arise post-diagnosis, including doubt, grief, self-blame, burnout from decades of masking and trying to "just push through," and the cultural pressure to “fix” oneself.
-You might wonder: "How do I actually move forward after all these years?" or "Can't I just fix this already?"
-Through a combined coaching and therapeutic lens, we’ll examine how women can integrate their diagnosis in a more empowering way—balancing self-knowledge with the desire for growth.
+Your clients might wonder: "How do I actually move forward after all these years?" or "Can't you help me fix this already?!"
+Through a combined coaching and therapeutic lens, we’ll examine how women with ADHD can integrate their late diagnosis in a more empowering way—balancing self-knowledge with the desire for growth.
 The coaching perspective will highlight challenges with fusing oneself to rigid labels or narratives instead of getting to a balanced self-perspective and how to pivot from perfectionism to mental flexibility so you can better tackle day to day life with ADHD.
-The therapeutic approach will explore deeper relational patterns and wounds, how to honor needs and limits with better boundaries, and practical ways to more effectively regulate emotions.
-Attendees will leave with realistic, effective and practical tools to navigate their ADHD journey with greater clarity, resilience, and self-acceptance.
-(All levels encouraged to join!)
+The therapeutic approach will discuss a four-part approach to supporting clients in finding wholeness and integration after a later-in-life diagnosis of ADHD.
+Dr. Frank will touch on relationship to ADHD, Self, emotions, and others as key aspects of a well-rounded clinical approach to ADHD support - with concrete take-aways for professionals.
+Attendees will leave with realistic, effective and practical tools to help clients navigate their ADHD journey with greater clarity, resilience, and self-acceptance.

 Track